dkhalkar/personal.dkhalkar.test-curl-sftp-download/readme.txt

-The purpose of this repo is to check if curl downloads a file from the eft.healthstream.com SFTP server
+The purpose of this repo is to check if curl installed by the docker downloads a file from the eft.healthstream.com SFTP server

 This project cobtains
 1. Docker file